OliviaSchwartz/Memory_Game/README.md

 ### **_Description_**

 #### This project is a memory flash card game.
-Utilizing HTML, CSS and Javascript, I will be creating a memory flash card game.
+Utilizing HTML, CSS and Javascript, I created a memory flash card game.
 When entering the project, you will start out on a landing page and will be given two options - a 12 card game, or a 16 card game.
 Once you decide on a game option, you will be taken to a game board.
-The cards will be shown, then flipped and shuffled.
+The cards will be shuffled.
 You will need to go through and match all the pairs in order to win the game.
-Once you have done so, the scoreboard will be updated and you will be given two options- to play again or to go back to the homepage and choose a different game size.
+Once you have done so, the scoreboard will be updated and you will be given the option to play again.

 ---

 ### **_Technologies Used_**

+-Canva

 - GitHub
 - VS Code
-  -Canva
 - Surge
 - Trello
   - [Trello Board Here](https://trello.com/invite/b/JEU3GQq9/fb0ff0418770e21b5680bf5c6ad94c3b/olivia-schwartz-memory-game)